Alzheimer Disease

 | Posterior Cortical Atrophy (PCA) | Visuospatial / visuoperceptual | Occipitoparietal, posterior temporal | Progressive visual dysfunction (simultanagnosia, optic ataxia, oculomotor apraxia = Balint syndrome); alexia; visual agnosia; environmental disorientation; memory relatively preserved early; most common cause is AD pathology; young onset (50s–60s) |

-| Logopenic Primary Progressive Aphasia (lvPPA) | Word-finding / sentence repetition | Left posterior temporal & inferior parietal (angular gyrus, posterior superior temporal) | Frequent word-finding pauses; impaired sentence/phrase repetition; phonologic errors; spared grammar and motor speech; underlying pathology is AD in ~60–70% of cases |
+| Logopenic Primary Progressive Aphasia (lvPPA) | Word-finding / sentence repetition | Left posterior temporal & inferior parietal (angular gyrus, posterior superior temporal) | Frequent word-finding pauses; impaired sentence/phrase repetition; phonologic errors; spared grammar and motor speech; underlying pathology is AD in ~70–80% of cases (some series up to 90%) |

 | Frontal Variant AD | Executive / behavioral | Frontal lobes | Executive dysfunction, apathy, or disinhibition mimicking bvFTD; younger onset; AD pathology confirmed at autopsy; biomarkers (amyloid PET, CSF) distinguish from FTD |